SPECIFICATIONS

 Functional Description

 IS200VTCCH1BBB is a thermocouple processor board developed by GE.
 It is a part of Mark VI control system.
-The thermocouple processor board VTCC is a crucial component designed to handle diverse thermocouple inputs, offering compatibility with various types-E, J, K, S, or T. Understanding its functionalities and integration is essential for seamless operation within the VME rack system.
-The thermocouple processor board, interconnected with the terminal board TBTC and integrated into the VME rack, plays a pivotal role in managing diverse thermocouple inputs.
-Its compatibility with different thermocouple types, flexible control options, and efficient data transmission mechanisms make it an essential component in maintaining accurate sensor readings and enabling effective control within the overall system architecture.
+The thermocouple processor board VTCC is a crucial component designed to handle diverse thermocouple inputs, offering compatibility with various types, J, K, S, or T. Understanding its functionalities and integration is essential for seamless operation within the VME rack system.
+The thermocouple processor board interconnected with the terminal board TBTC and integrated into the VME rack, plays a pivotal role in managing diverse thermocouple inputs.
+Its compatibility with different thermocouple types, flexible control options, and efficient data transmission mechanisms make it essential in maintaining accurate sensor readings and enabling effective control within the overall system architecture.

 Thermocouple Input Compatibility